postmanlabs/labs-docs/src/pages/docs/sending-requests/examples.md

 <img alt="Examples in documentation" src="https://assets.postman.com/postman-docs/documentation-including-examples-v9.jpg" width="663px">

-Examples provide additional details and clarification for your API and help your team to collaborate on API development.
+Examples give more details and clarification for your API and help your team to work together on API development.
 Front-end developers, back-end developers, and testers can all work in parallel, using the examples in the documentation for guidance or to set up [mock servers](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/).

 > You can [publish your documentation](/docs/publishing-your-api/publishing-your-docs/) to make your examples publicly available to anyone in the world.

 ## Next steps

-Now that you have learned the fundamentals of creating examples in Postman, you can use them to set up a mock server and to enhance your documentation.
+You can use examples to set up a mock server and enhance your documentation.

 * To learn how to use examples to set up a mock server, visit [Setting up mock servers](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/).
 * To learn how to include examples in your API documentation, visit [Documenting your API](/docs/publishing-your-api/documenting-your-api/).